wxs/cherylhsu.ca/content/post/2020-11-27-cracking-open.md

 ---
 ![](/images/tepotzlan.jpg)

 It’s March 2018: I have arrived in Tepoztlán after a trafficked three-hour drive out from Mexico City and I’m buzzing with nervous anticipation.
-I was invited to a gathering and I had no idea what to expect except for the fact that it had an intimidating ambition, we were meeting “about the future of politics and the role of design in changing cities, borders and the realities of citizenship.”
-I felt honoured to be invited in, but the truth was, I  felt the heavy weight of imposter syndrome: who was I to be invited into a discussion about the future of politics?
+I've been invited to a gathering and I have no idea what to expect other than its intimidating ambition, we were meeting “about the future of politics and the role of design in changing cities, borders and the realities of citizenship.”
+I felt honoured to be invited in, but the truth was that I also sensed the heavy weight of imposter syndrome: who was ***I*** to be invited into a discussion about the future of politics?

 I soon learned that I was not alone with this sense of heaviness.
 We were just over a year into the Trump presidency and the frustration was weighing on the group.
 There was a palpable desire to start finding solutions moving forward -- that is after all, the reason why we gathered.
 However, the group is scarcely able to agree on the agenda and facilitation, much less the content of discussion.